LucasDelfino92/morrowindsharp/mw2.md

 ### Patches

 - [**Morrowind# Patches**](https://www.mediafire.com/file/yi197dsgrlceled/Morrowind#+Patches+v1.1.zip/file) by Sigourn
 BAIN-ready installer which contains patches for the following mods.
-Should you have installed the mods they patch, make sure to tick install the appropiate patch:
+Should you have installed the mods they patch, make sure to install the appropiate patch:
   - 00 Hunter's Mark + Patch for Purists Patch
   - 01 Hunter's Mark + Area Effect Projectiles Integrated Patch
   - 03 BTBGI + Realistic Repair Add-on Patch